Haven’t we always been told – “Old is gold”?

 2. Replacing

-It is best to completely replace or eliminate the application with a different tool rather than investing in its modernization in some cases.
+In some cases, it’s best to completely replace or eliminate the application with a different tool rather than investing in its modernization.

 Replacing means eliminating your former application altogether and switching to another solution that matches your business requirements.

-In the case of replacing, you don’t have to reuse the existing business logic, though,—but some level of re-engineering, customization, and rewriting business logic is involved here.
+In the case of replacing, you don’t have to reuse the existing business logic, but some level of re-engineering, customization, and rewriting of business logic is involved.

-You must consider it only when maintaining an old legacy system is difficult due to different limitations.
+You should consider this only when maintaining an old legacy system becomes difficult due to various limitations.

 3. Replatforming